uf-mil/mil/docs/software/devtools.md

 behind you and warning you about potential errors that may occur as you change existing code and contribute new code.

 Let's discuss how we can use some of these tools.
+These tools are great and help us do a lot in MIL!

 ## `pre-commit`